Texas Tax Calculator

 Because Texas has no state income tax, the comparison table below focuses on how much your net income changes if you live in a state that does tax income.
 The result does not include local taxes or every special federal situation, such as itemized deduction edge cases, credits, or self-employment deductions beyond the basic estimate shown here.

-This calculator gives you a full picture of your Texas tax situation using current federal rules instead of stale bracket assumptions.
+This calculator gives you a complete view of your Texas tax situation using current federal rules instead of stale bracket assumptions.
 It is useful for evaluating relocation, comparing job offers, or stress-testing take-home pay if you are deciding between Texas and a state with income tax.

 1. Enter your gross annual income from all sources.